Category

 "Idol Activities" Cross Borders ~Purpose of Visiting Japan 2024 Ver.~

-When asked "Why did you choose Japan as your travel destination?", answers like "The food is delicious," "It's close," and "It's safe" remained popular as before.
-However, unique to 2024, at least one person from each country/region cited "The weak yen" and "My favorite idol/artist has a concert here" as reasons.
+When asked "Why did you choose Japan as your travel destination?", responses like "The food is delicious," "It's close," and "It's safe" remained popular as before.
+However, unique to 2024, at least one person from each country/region cited "The weak yen" and "Because my favorite idol/artist has a concert here."

-Korean idols, in particular, have limited opportunities to hold concerts in Taiwan or Hong Kong, so fans often time their visits to Japan around their concert schedules.
-The same applies to Japanese idols and artists.
-Some passionate fans even stated they "buy all the merchandise."
-For inbound travel marketing, it might be crucial to identify the dates when these idol and artist concerts are scheduled in advance.
-"Idol fandom" easily crosses borders, doesn't it?
+Korean idols, in particular, have limited opportunities to hold concerts in Taiwan or Hong Kong, so fans often time their visits to Japan around their concert dates.
+The same applies to concerts by Japanese idols and artists.
+Some fans even stated they "buy all the merchandise."
+Keeping track of these concert schedules in advance may be crucial for marketing to inbound travelers.
+"Idol fandom" easily crosses borders.

 Yamauchi (Responsible for Hong Kong)

 Hearing everyone speak today made me realize that "travel is becoming more seamless."
-I was surprised to hear repeatedly from experienced Japan travelers that they "look things up on their smartphones and act on it once they arrive in Japan," showing a level of flexibility I hadn't anticipated.
+I was surprised to hear repeatedly from experienced Japan travelers that they "look things up on their smartphones and act on it after arriving in Japan," showing a level of flexibility beyond what I had imagined.

 From the perspective of conveying corporate or brand messages, there seem to be many opportunities during the trip itself.
-However, time is still limited during the trip, and broad plans or potential targets are often set before the trip, so a comprehensive communication strategy is required.
+However, time is limited during the trip, and rough plans or potential targets are often set before the trip, so a comprehensive communication strategy is required.

 Another striking point was that several interviewees cited "attending a concert by a favorite artist" as their reason for visiting Japan.
 This reaffirms that leveraging the power of content presents a significant opportunity.